nejcokorn/home-automation/README.md

 # Hardware
 This project uses Raspberry Pi and Arduino Machine Control
-- Raspberry Pi in relation along with Node-red has the main control
+- Raspberry Pi in relation along with Node-RED has the main control
 - while Arduino Portenta Machine Control is used for extended use of interfaces
 ## Requirements
 - Central logic control